leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 organization which will be a part of the first steps in this process in realizing the alternative.

+A method of combatting the statist ideology is summarized well by the final pages of the book:

+  * Produce a viable alternative, e.g., argue a delivery where neoliberalism has failed: a massive reduction of bureaucracy.
+  * Struggle over work and who controls it, assertion of worker autonomy (as opposted to control by management) together with a rejection of certain kinds of labor (such as auditing) which managerialism cannot do without
+  * Reject business ontologies
+  * Realize the unhealthiness of certain systems...
+  * Resolve things through collective management, practically and experimentally

 Isn't it interesting how close the goals of Leaderlessness Research Club are to all of this just through the concept of leaderlessness?
 Many of us LRC members who are marginalized people (trans femmes, notably) had already experienced the